 We can alter the distribution periods or make regular distributions from the other funds in the future.
 The Forsyth Barr Income Fund aims to pay distributions in April, July, October and January.
-No distributions will be paid before April 2021.

 The amount of distribution will be calculated by us as soon as practicable after the end of the previous quarter (March, June, September and December).
 We will determine the distribution amount based on our assessment of income received by the fund over the previous quarter and income we determine as likely to be received over the remainder of the financial year.
 When determining the amount of distribution we can elect to retain a portion of income the fund has received, pay a portion of capital as a distribution; or, make no distribution payments for the quarter.
 We may do this in order to better manage the amount of future distributions.
 We may, rather than make a cash distribution, make an in specie distribution, however we may not make an in specie distribution without the consent of the Supervisor.
 The amount to be distributed in total for the fund is divided by the number of units on issue for that fund on the date the distribution was declared, as determined by us.
-This will determine the amount to be distributed per unit by the number of units you have in that fund, as at the date the distribution was declared.
+This will determine the amount to be distributed for each unit that has been issued in that fund.
+If you have units in that fund, your entitlement will be determined by multiplying the amount to be distributed per unit by the number of units you have in that fund, as at the date the distribution was declared.